kibook/s1kd-tools/s1kd-newdml/README.md

 -r &lt;name&gt;
 Specifies a default responsible partner company enterprise name for entries which do not carry this in their IDSTATUS section (ICN, COM, DML).

+-S &lt;SNS&gt;
+Create a DMRL using the specified SNS rules.

 -v
 Print the file name of the newly created DML.